 The Council must attach the following standard conditions from Schedule 2 to the Regulations to any approval.
-Proceedings means the solemnisation of a marriage or the registration of a civil partnership and does not refer to any other activities on the premises.
+Proceedings mean the solemnisation of a marriage or the registration of a civil partnership and do not refer to any other activities on the premises.

 a) the layout of the premises, as shown in the plan submitted with the approved application, or in the use of the premises;